 Based on my career journey, here’s some advice for newer training professionals:

 Don’t take everything personally.
 Early in my career, when a leader or co-worker was critical of my work, I felt like it was a personal attack.
-The personal way I took criticism far often impacted my work and my relationship with leaders and co-workers.
+The personal way I took criticism far too often impacted my work and my relationship with leaders and co-workers.
 As I grew older and advanced in my career, I realized that what my leaders and co-workers were doing was asking me to think outside the silo I placed myself in.
 Now, as a leader, my goal is to explain my decisions to my team members in this way: “Here are my observations on how your work can be better” or, “This is why we do things in this manner.”

 Be a risk-taker with a plan.
 It is easy to blend in and go with the flow on a daily basis, but what happens when you take risks?
 Early in my career, I took risks but didn’t understand their consequences or how they impacted the organization.
-I thought I was being a trendsetter, but after having several of risks fall through, I swallowed my pride and asked my leader what I was doing wrong.
+I thought I was being a trendsetter, but after having several risks fall through, I swallowed my pride and asked my leader what I was doing wrong.
 My leader said to me, “I appreciate your willingness to take risks, but you are failing to understand how they impact the organization.
 If you are going to take a risk, have a plan.”
 I then understood that I could take risks, but I needed to have plan in place and see the big picture.
 Having a plan made taking risks easier and made selling my risks to leadership easier, too, because they could see the potential outcomes.

 Be a goal-setter.
 In every job I’ve had, developing goals has been part of it.
-When I worked in retail, my goals often evolved around sales increases, stronger profit margins and smart use of labor.
+When I worked in retail, my goals often revolved around sales increases, stronger profit margins and smart use of labor.
 When I moved into training, goals became more about getting people up to speed as soon as possible and looking for smarter ways to train people.
 These goals are great, and I still have production-based goals, but I had to look at what I wanted to do for me.
 When I became a training leader, I set three career goals for myself:

 - Successfully manage a department that is high-performing, and maintain that level of performance.